isomerpages/nlb-learning/_singapore/Adults/Content on Urban Redevelopment.md

 Explore these resources to delve deeper into the cultural significance and architectural beauty of Singapore's Residential Historic Districts.

 <p><b> <a href="https://www.youtube.com/embed/tq64PweS0As?si=00PVGATUEVblqZ3Y">Emerald Hill | Urban Redevelopment Authority</a> (9:22 mins) </b><br>
-</p><p><b> Emerald Hill, once plantation land, boasts a collection of terrace houses with diverse architectural styles ranging from Transitional Shophouse to Art Deco Styles.
+</p><p>Emerald Hill, once plantation land, boasts a collection of terrace houses with diverse architectural styles ranging from Transitional Shophouse to Art Deco Styles.
 This video explores the features adorning the shophouses of this area including the ornate pintu-pagars (fence doors of the front entrance), ceramic tilework, plaster work, and wood carvings.
 <br><br>
 <small> Source: Emerald Hill (2022, Nov 15).
 Urban Redevelopment Authority.
-Retrieved 2023, Nov 3.</small></b></p><b>
+Retrieved 2023, Nov 3.</small></p>

 <br>
 <div class="row is-multiline margin--bottom--lg">